Current densities

 """

-delta_t = delta_t_load_pola + delta_t_break_pola # s.
-It is the time of one load.
+delta_t = delta_t_load_pola + delta_t_break_pola # (s).

-tf = delta_t_ini_pola + int(i_max_pola / delta_i_pola + 1) * delta_t # s.
-It is the duration of this polarization current.
+tf = delta_t_ini_pola + int(i_max_pola / delta_i_pola + 1) * delta_t # (s).

-n = int(tf / delta_t) # .
-It is the number of loads made for this polarization current.
+# Number of loads made for this polarization curve.

 # Current density for the polarization curve